tokenn-com/ico/README.md

 Pausable - During the crowdsale (i.e. from start till end) the sale of tokens to investors can be halted or continued by the TokenSale instance’s owner.
 Pausing in other periods is possible but without any effects.

+Presale - PRE_SALE_UNSOLD = PRE_CROWDSALE_CAP – tokens minted for pre-sale investors.
+Unsold tokens are not minted and are available in crowdsale phase.

-Early buyers - During the crowdsale start, the amount of tokens a single investor can buy is capped (see Constants:  PERSONAL_CAP) E.g. PERSONAL_CAP = 2.5million (e.g. 2500000e18 (~ 2.5M ×10 18  tokens)).
+Early buyers - During the crowdsale start, the amount of tokens a single investor can buy is capped for a period of time (see Constants:  PERSONAL_CAP) E.g. PERSONAL_CAP = 2.5million (e.g. 2500000e18 (~ 2.5M ×10 18  tokens)).
 This is independent of if the contributor already received tokens due to presale minting.

 Total amount - The total amount of tokens that can be bought during crowdsale is capped (see Constants: TOTAL_TOKENS_FOR_SALE).
 If the last contributor tries to buy more tokens than are available, he/she will get the remaining ones (with respect to the cap) and his/her address along with the overpaid amount of Ether will be stored for later refund.
 These refunds will be paid out manually.